 Add mayonnaise a little at a time until crab mixture just holds together but is not too moist.

-For pan cooking, make sure cooking oil is hot.
-To test: splash a few drops of water in the oil.
+Pan cooking, make sure cooking oil is hot.
+To test, splash a few drops of water in the oil.
 Stand back!
 The water should immediately bead and bounce on the surface and then evaporate

 Make Ahead Tips

 This dish is best served immediately after cooking but follow these tips to make crab cakes in advance: